 Whether you are using guided imagery and affirmation techniques, or using these tools on your own, the following fifteen tips will help you get the most benefit from your practice.

-Saying "I want to be healthy" or "I want to lose weight" is not specific.
-What do you want exactly?
-How much do you want to weigh?
-How do you want to look?
+Saying "I want to be healthy" is an intention.
+It sets a general direction for what you want.
+But it is not specific.
+As is, "healthy" doesn't generate a realistic, specific image of what you want.
+What does healthy look like?
+Feel like?
 What do you want to be able to do?
 Create an image of what healthy looks and feels like in your mind.
 Find a picture.
-Written words count as images too.
+Written words and short phrases count as images too.

 If your ultimate goal is truly outside your belief zone, that is okay.
 First choose a smaller goal that you do believe is accessible.
+Your ultimate goal may be to walk a mile, but a first achievable step may be walking 100 yards.
 Make this your goal.
 Then your images and affirmations will be believable.
-When you achieve that, move on to the next step.
+When you make that happen, move on to the next step.

-When you break goals into achievable chunks, you boost your confidence and your belief, making this and the next steps easier to achieve.
+Chunking goals into specific measurable, realistic steps that you can visualize achieving boosts your confidence and your belief, making this and the next steps easier to achieve.

 If you do not believe in the power and benefits of what you are creating, neither will your subconscious.

-If you really do not want what you are visualizing, your mind will not work to help you get it.
-Perhaps your goal is a should, not a true desire.
+Unless you really what you are visualizing, your mind will not work to help you get it.
+Perhaps your goal is a "should", not a true desire.
 Or perhaps someone else wants it for you more than you do.
 Perhaps you are confusing a means to an end as your desire.
 Perhaps there is another way to get what you want.

 Your subconscious will only align with what you really believe.
 Be very clear that you truly want what you are asking for and believe it is possible.

-If negative self-talk is popping up as you visualize and affirm, clear the path with energy flow techniques such as EFT or ZPoint as a first step.
+If negative self-talk pops up as you visualize and affirm, clear the path with energy flow techniques such as EFT as a first step.
 They can help you overcome these objections so you can move forward.
 Otherwise, you are likely to attract more of what you do not want.

 Sometimes an objection comes up when practicing how to visualize this way.
 It may feel like you are lying to yourself even though you feel aligned with reaching your specific goal.
-I solve this for myself by telling my subconscious mind that we are creating something together.
-I explain that I am giving it instructions for upgrading the system and rewriting old, outdated programs because, even though it does not like change, this goal really is in my best interest.
+If this happens, explain to your subconscious mind that we are creating something together.
+Explain that you are giving it instructions for upgrading the system and rewriting old, outdated programs because, even though it does not like change, this goal is in your best interest.

-When you are writing and speaking affirmations, a simple change in wording can make a huge difference in how you feel about it and whether your SCM accepts or rejects it.
+When writing and speaking affirmations, a simple change in wording can make a huge difference in how you feel about it and whether your SCM accepts or rejects it.

-Use this information to your advantage.
-Knowing how to visualize and affirm effectively has a lot to do with the subconscious mind.
-Two of its main jobs are to keep you safe and in the right.
-It cannot be tricked into doing what it is not programmed to do or primed to accept new beliefs.
+Use this knowledge to your advantage.
+How to visualize and affirm effectively has a lot to do with the subconscious mind.
+Two of its main jobs are to keep you safe and to prove you right.
+It cannot be tricked to go against its programming or primed to accept new beliefs.
 It aligns your true beliefs with reality and vice versa.
-This is how it manifests.
+This is how the subconscious manifests.

-Your subconscious mind can and does learn by repetition and association, especially when emotion is involved.
-When enough emotion is involved, the subconscious accepts your images and affirmations quickly.
-If you have ever experienced a trauma, you know just how quickly this can happen.
+Your nonconscious mind can and does learn by repetition and association, especially when emotion is involved.
+When it learns to associate your visualization with positive emotions and feelings in the body, it quickly accepts your images and affirmations.
+If you have ever experienced a trauma, you know just how fast this can happen.
 You can thank your emotional response for that.

-Practice your manifesting techniques at least twice a day.
+The nonconscious mind is programmed to keep you in your comfort zone.
+Practice your affirming and visualization techniques at least twice a day to make the new habits and desires familiar.
 If you are using tangible images, train yourself to look at them whenever you are nearby.
 The more often the better.
 Post your images and written affirmations in easy-to-see places.

-This is really important because your subconscious accepts new information when your brainwaves are slower.
 At the very least take a deep cleansing breath or two before beginning.
-If possible enter a deeply relaxed state.
+If possible enter a deeply relaxed state of mind and body.